kanzure/nanoengineer/src/README.txt

 it add a desktop icon for ne-1.
 This is easy to do yourself by creating a desktop icon that points directly to the ne-1 executable, located at:

-/usr/local/nanoENGINEER-1/program/nanoENGINEER-1
+/usr/local/nanoENGINEER-1-0.0.6/program/nanoENGINEER-1

-If you create a symlink to the executable in /usr/local/bin, as an experience Linux user might, it will not work.
+If you create a symlink to the executable in /usr/local/bin, as an experienced Linux user might, it will not work.
 This is because nanoENGINEER-1 looks for its files relative to its executable.

 --------------------------------------------------------------------
 INSTALLATION ON Fedora Core 4